-In 2016, Dale compared efficacy of several products applied foliar on Sri Lankan weevil feeding on hibiscus (Table 37 - Table 39).
+In 2016, Dale compared efficacy of several products applied foliar onSri Lankan weevil feeding on hibiscus (Table 42 - Table 44).
 Three days after treatment, the industry standard TriStar, as well as BeetleGONE and MBI-203 had significantly fewer beetles per plant than the control.
 At 7 DAT, Tristar and BeetleGONE had four times fewer beetles per plant than the untreated control.
 Although not statistically different, MBI-203 and TriStar maintained the lowest beetle abundance per plant through 28 DAT.
 Although not statistically different, by the conclusion of the study, average percent plant chewing damage was less than the control for all treatments except BotaniGard and Hachi-Hachi 3.28.
 Among treated plants, those treated with Xpectro and BotaniGard had the highest percentage of leaves with greater than 1% damage.
-Those treated with Acelepryn and MBI-203 had the fewest leaves with at least 1% damage.
+Those treated with Acelepryn and MBI-203 had the fewest leaves with at least 1% damage (P=0.0008).
+At 14 DAT MBI-203 and Acelepryn still had significantly fewer leaves with at least 1% damage.